Sky Rojo

 Sky Rojo is a Spanish black comedy action drama television series, created by Álex Pina and Esther Martínez Lobato.
 The series traces three prostitutes who flee from their pimp.
 According to the creators, the series shows "the impunity, ambiguity and brutal reality of prostitution, and the psychological portraits of those on both sides of the scale."
 Pina and Martínez Lobato have described the series as "Latin pulp."

 Produced by Vancouver Media and distributed by Netflix, the series premiered on 19 March 2021.
 Two seasons of eight 25-minute episodes each were announced.
 The series' second season premiered on 23 July 2021.
 The third and final season was released on 13 January 2023.

 Premise

 Coral, Wendy, and Gina, three prostitutes, go on the run in search of freedom while being chased by Romeo, their pimp from Las Novias Club in Tenerife, and his henchmen, Moisés and Christian.
-Together, the women embark on a frantic, chaotic journey during which they must face dangers of all kinds and live every second as if it were their last, while strengthening their friendship and discovering the most important thing: that together they are stronger and have more options to recover their lives.
+Together, the women embark on a chaotic journey during which they face dangers of all kinds and live every second as if it were their last, while strengthening their friendship and discovering that together they are stronger and have more options to recover their lives.